Constellation-Labs/tessellation/doc/adr/0004-global-snapshot-trigger.md

 ## Status

-Proposed
+Accepted

 ## Context

 Global snapshot must have a deterministic trigger so then snapshots created on different nodes should converge (contains the same data) and pass the majority algorithm.

-As described in [ADR#2](./0002-global-and-state-channel-snapshots.md), Global snapshot contains both DAG blocks and StateChannel snapshots.
+As described in [ADR#2](./0007-global-and-state-channel-snapshots.md), Global snapshot contains both DAG blocks and StateChannel snapshots.

 ## Decision